tgenaitay/experiments-wechat-miniprogram/README.md

 Download this repo, open with the WeChat IDE then switch to the various branches:

 ### Branches:
-- Champagne
+- Champagne: experimenting pseudo-classes and keyframes
-- Waves
+- Waves: experimenting keyframes and SVG
-- Vibrate
+- Vibrate: experimenting wx.vibrateLong